John Henry Newman: Achilli trial

 You speak truly, O Achilli, and we cannot answer you a word.
 You are a Priest; you have been a Friar; you are, it is undeniable, the scandal of Catholicism, and the palmary argument of Protestants, by your extraordinary depravity.
 You have been, it is true, a profligate, an unbeliever, and a hypocrite.
 Not many years passed of your conventual life, and you were never in the choir, always in private houses, so that the laity observed you.
 You were deprived of your professorship, we own it; you were prohibited from preaching and hearing confessions; you were obliged to give hush-money to the father of one of your victims, as we learned from an official document of the Neapolitan Police to be 'known for habitual incontinency;' your name came before the civil tribunal at Corfu for your crime of adultery.
 You have put the crown on your offences, by as long as you could, denying them all; you have professed to seek after truth, when you were ravening after sin.

 The libel charge was officially laid against Newman in November.
 Under English law, Newman needed to prove every single charge he had made against Achilli.
 Newman requested the documents that Wiseman had used for his article in the Dublin Review but he had mislaid them.
 He eventually found them but it was too late to prevent the trial.

 Newman and his defence committee needed to locate the victims and return them to England.
 A number of the victims were found and Maria Giberne, a friend of Newman, went to Italy to return with them to England.
 Achilli, on hearing that witnesses were being brought, arranged for the trial to be delayed.
 This put Newman under great strain as he had been invited to be the founding rector of the proposed Catholic University in Dublin and was composing and delivering the lectures that would become The Idea of a University.

 On 21 June 1852, the libel trial started and lasted three days.
 Despite the evidence of the victims and witnesses, Achilli denied that any of it had happened; the jury believed him and found Newman guilty of libel.
+The Times said in response that "a great blow has been given to the administration of justice in this country".